RedhaAmedi/scada-simulation/README.md

 # SCADA Oil & Gas Simulation

 A beginner-friendly project exploring the basics of SCADA systems using **Siemens SIMATIC WinCC**.
-Built as a personal learning journey to understand how industrial systems,such as those in the oil and gas sector—are monitored and controlled.
+Built as a personal learning journey to understand how industrial systems -such as those in the oil and gas sector—are monitored and controlled.

 ## 🌍 Overview